-There are different reasons for rare and severe epilepsies, some are known well but others are diagnosed based on typical features, such as type of seizure, the age of onset or the brain’s electrical curve.
+There are different causes of rare and severe epilepsies.
+Some are known well but others are diagnosed based on typical features, such as type of seizure, the age of onset or the brain’s electrical curve.

 Known reasons are dysfunctions of the brain’s development, brain damages or chromosome and genetic abnormality.
-Diagnostic gets better all the time as gene research and the brain’s scanning procedures improve.
+Diagnostics improve continuously as gene research and the brain’s scanning procedures improve.